 Say “yes, yes, yes” to online professional events

 If in-person networking events are no longer a part of your life due to schedule, family, obligations or your location, start saying yes to online events.

 When I started working from home because cafes and coworking spaces had temporarily closed due to COVID-19 in NYC, I began signing up for all types of webinars I’d find through the Ladies Get Paid Slack community.

-These online webinars focused on all types of work, from all types of experts – marketing, leadership, pivoting one’s business and financial topics.
+These online webinars focused on all types of work, from all types of experts: marketing, leadership, pivoting business and financial topics.

 The best part of online events is that some are specifically for networking!

-If you’ve ever been in a Zoom webinar and been put into a ‘breakout room,’ this is a function of Zoom (thanks, Zoom!) that allows participants in a big audience to form intimate connections and have a chance to have their moment to shine in smaller groups.
+If you’ve ever been in a Zoom webinar and been put into a ‘breakout room,’ this is a function of Zoom webinars that allows participants in a big audience to form intimate connections.
+It lets them have a chance to have a moment to shine in smaller groups.

 Use these breakout rooms for networking, and you never know who you’ll find.
 In fact, recently I attended a travel event hosted by Konrad from TripScout, to find that my friend Jen ‘walked into the Zoom room’ a few minutes after I had joined.